 View the guide here.

-In September, Grand Valley was also named one of the country's greenest universities by Sierra Club, the largest national grassroots environmental organization in the U.S.
+Grand Valley was also placed in the top 40 of the country's greenest universities by the Sierra Club, the largest national grassroots environmental organization in the U.S.